alcir-junior-caju/study-english/presentation.md

 > **Language items:** simple present.

+> _My routine is very complicated.
+I lack time._
+>
+> _During the week: I work and study every day.
+I try to study english an hour or two every day.
+And I still study for three or four hours of technology.
+And of course I work for eight hours every day._
+>
+> _During weekends: I study and work sometimes.
+When I just study, I vary between English and technology.
+When I work, it's just a normal day._

 # Analyze Your Schedule

 What activities in your schedule do you consider to be priorities?